-- statutory duties to undertake required checks on staff who work with children are complied with in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006. - statutory guidance relating to volunteers is followed - at least one member of the recruitment panel members have undertaken safe recruitment training through an accredited training programme.
+- statutory duties to undertake required checks on staff who work with children are complied with in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006. - statutory guidance relating to volunteers is followed - at least one member of the recruitment panel members has undertaken safer recruitment training through an accredited training programme.

 We hold a Single Central Record (SCR) which demonstrates we have carried out the range of checks required by law on our staff.
-KCSIE states that if you are a MAT then the SCR can be kept centrally but must be immediately available for an Ofsted Inspection.
-Best practice recommends schools still take responsibility for updating their own SCR.

-Our school complies with the requirements of KCSIE, September 2018 - Part 3
+Our school complies with the requirements of KCSIE, (September 2020) - Part 3.

-13. Attendance at Child Protection Conference:
+13. Attendance at Child Protection Conference

 If a child or young person becomes the subject in a Child Protection Conference as a school we may be asked to share information about the child or young person and his/her family.
-Usually this will be in the form of a written report, the contents of which will be shared with parents/carers prior to the meeting preferably by the school.
+Usually this will be in the form of a written report, the contents of which will be shared with parents/carers prior to the meeting preferably by St Day and Carharrack.

 Child protection conferences will be attended by the DSL or DDSL.
 In exceptional circumstances another member of staff may attend with them.
-The reason this responsibility is not delegated is because the DSL has the overall training and accountability to act on behalf of the school including agreeing their role in any child protection plan as well as the possible allocation of resources.
+The reason this responsibility is not delegated is because the DSL has the overall training and accountability to act on behalf of St Day and Carharrack including agreeing their role in any child protection plan as well as the possible allocation of resources.